marwahsparsh24/Air-Quality/README.md

 ## Data Pipeline Steps

 The data pipeline for the Air-Quality project consists of a series of steps to preprocess, transform, and model air quality data.
-Each stage of the pipeline performs a specific function that prepares the data for PM2.5 and PM10 predictions.
+Each stage of the pipeline performs a specific function that prepares the data for PM2.5  predictions.

  ### Pipeline Steps

 #### 1. Data Collection

 This step collects raw air quality data from OpenAQ API and stores it locally.
-The script is designed to fetch historical PM2.5 and PM10 readings based on specified parameters, such as geographic region and time range.
+The script is designed to fetch historical PM2.5 readings based on specified parameters, such as geographic region and time range.
 Also stacks csv files

  Scripts: